 Andrea Soles, LMFT, Graduated from University of Minnesota, Mankato in 2007.
 She has been a DBT practitioner since 2013 and has completed the intensive workshop through Behavioral Tech.
 Andrea provides individual DBT and co-facilitates the adolescent and family skills groups.
 In addition, Andrea utilizes Accelerated Resolution Therapy (ART), Emotional Freedom Techniques (EFT), Internal Family Systems (IFS), Attachment Dynamics, and Somatic Work to help release trauma trapped in the body.

 Catherine Johanneck, MSW, LICSW is a 2009 graduate of Minnesota State University, Mankato.
 Her focus was clinical social work in the mental health field.
 Since obtaining her license in 2011, DBT has been her primary focus.
 Her first training in DBT was in 2011.
 She has also completed a 10 day intensive in 2013 and a 5 day advanced intensive in 2014 where she trained under Marsha Linehan.
 She provides individual DBT to adults and adolescents and co-facilitates DBT group skills training sessions.
-She is working toward certification with the Linehan Board of Certification for DBT.
+She is a DBT-Linehan Board of Certification, Certified Clinician.
 In her free time she enjoys snuggling with her cat and reading.
 In the summer she enjoys going camping.

 Kristen Fritsinger, MSW, LICSW, obtained her Master’s degree in Social Work from the University of St. Thomas/College of St. Catherine in 2000.
 She spent numerous years working with adults who have serious and persistent mental illness, with a range of diagnoses.
 In 2004, she joined and became a partner at DBT Associates.
 She has been extensively trained in standard DBT since 2006.
 She provides individual DBT therapy to adolescents and adults, as well as co-facilitates a DBT skills group.
 Since 2015, she has completed several 10-day Radically Open Dialectical Behavior Therapy (RO-DBT) Intensive Workshops.
-She provides individual RO-DBT therapy to adolescents and adults, in addition to co-facilitating a RO-DBT skills training class.
+She provides individual RO-DBT therapy to adolescents and adults, in addition to co-facilitating the RO-DBT skills training classes for adults and adolescents.
 She is a member of the RO-DBT senior clinician team.
-She is the first, and currently only, RO clinician in the United States to become certified as a RO-DBT supervisor and the first fully accredited US RO-DBT intensive trainer.
-She has a passion for counseling, training, and providing supervision to other professionals.
+She was the first RO clinician in the United States to become certified as a RO-DBT supervisor and the first fully accredited US RO-DBT intensive trainer.
+She and her spouse bought DBT Associates in 2019.
+She has a passion for counseling, training, teaching and providing supervision to other professionals.
 Her other loves include: running with her golden retriever, watching her son play hockey, rock climbing with her daughter, and chilling out with her spouse.